 - Incomplete sentences: Make sure that each sentence has a subject and a verb.
 Do not use commas where periods should be.

 - Subject-verb agreement: Regardless of intervening phrases, verbs must agree in number with the subject.

 - Passive/Active voice: Sentences should be in the active voice.
 Passive: "The clothes were washed by Jane."
 Active: "Jane washed the clothes."

 - Illegible graphics: If you include tables or graphs, be sure that they are clear and easy to read.
 Remember that too many graphics can distract from your message, so only use them as needed.

 - Typographical errors: Examples of typos include missing words, punctuation mistakes, misspelled homonyms, such as "they're" instead of "their."

 If you need help with business document format, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.